-D. Method and Time of Salary Payment
+F. Method and Time of Salary Payment

-1. Salaries shall be paid in forty-two (42) weekly installments, starting with the second week of the school year in September, and continuing until the payment of the forty-second installment.
-All installments shall be paid before June 30th.
-If a bargaining unit member leaves or dies during the school year, they or their estate shall be entitled to a prorated share based on their period of service in relation to the number of days schools are in session during the school year, minus the compensation already paid.
+1. Salaries of teachers shall be paid in forty-two (42) weekly installments, starting with the second week of the school year in September, and continuing until the payment of the forty-second installment.
+All installments shall be paid before June 30.
+If a teacher leaves or dies during the school year, their estate shall be entitled to a prorated share based on their period of service in relation to the number of days schools are in session during the school year, minus the compensation already paid.

-The annual salary including career increments, differentials, and advanced degrees shall be divided by 180 and multiplied by the appropriate number of days.
+The annual salary including career increments, differentials, and advance degrees shall be divided by 180 and multiplied by the appropriate number of days.

-2. LUMP SUM OPTION: Effective September 1 2017 a therapist may choose by May 1, 2018 to be paid the following school year, in forty-two (42) weekly installments, with the first forty two (42) installments equivalent to $1/52^{nd}$ of annual salary and the 43^{rd} payment equal to $10/52^{nd}$ of annual salary.
-For each subsequent year a therapist has until May 1 to request this option for the following school year.
+2. LUMP SUM OPTION: A teacher may choose by May 1 to be paid the following school year, in forty-two (42) weekly installments, with the first forty two (42) installments equivalent to 1/52nd of annual salary and the 43rd payment equal to 10/52nd of annual salary.
+For each subsequent year a teacher has until May 1 to request this option for the following school year.

-E. Anniversary Date
+G. Anniversary Date

-For purpose of salary payment, members of the bargaining unit serving more than one-half (1/2) school year will advance a step on the salary schedule each September.
+For purpose of salary payment, full-time teachers serving more than one-half (1/2) school year will advance a step on the salary schedule each September.